syncfusion-content/js-api-docs/api/js/ejRecurrenceEditor.md

 ### change
 {:#events:change}

-Triggers whenever any of the Recurrence Editorâ€™s value is changed.
+Triggers whenever any of the Recurrence Editor’s value is changed.

 <table class="params">
 <thead>